Cabledered/onepfsense/README.md

 # PfSense app for OpenNebula

-This is a private appliance available only on private Marketplaces.
+This is a private appliance available only on SMartApps Private Marketplace.

 ## 1.1.
 Overview